mailchimp/ChimpKit2/README.markdown

 ###Usage

 ChimpKit has a pre-built signup controller for easy access to your MailChimp mailing lists.
+This controller launches a dialog that can be used to simply gather users email addresses from within your iPhone or iPad application.

     #import "CKDialogController.h"